 An air brake was in an open position.

 I almost forget to set this belt is connected to the belly tank and main wing.

 The wheel and landing gear was washed in black.

 The brakes cables are molded to landing gear and there is an accurate feeling.

-I think the one in the fuselage lower part is 20mm machine gun.
+I think the one in the fuselage lower part is a 20mm machine gun.
 In a book, there are 4 machine guns, but I wonder F-100F has only 2 guns.

 I’m not sure of the effect of inking.
 I felt that I wipe off the almost area.
 The paint does not remain in the rivet holes.

 It was good that a silver body was finished beautifully.

 Trumpeter airplane Kit was not difficult to build up.
 Rather it was easy to have formed.

 The 1/48 jet is powerful.
-It was rather interesting at the silver painting since F-104 building.
+It was rather interesting at the silver painting since the F-104 building.
 I’m making another aircraft, the SMER Su-7 in silver paint, this is incredibly difficult…

 The manual of the trumpeter did not have the instructions to put the decal of USAF on the main wing top surface.
 I think it should be.
 I have stuck it by addition.
 I’m not sure it’s correct or wrong.

 I stuck the same decal on the backside.
-Because a pylon disturbed, I patched decal diagonally and finally fitted looking smart.
+Because a pylon disturbed, I patched the decal diagonally and finally fitted looking smart.